na-na-hi/renget/archive/vcewo.md

 ```
 Rarity loves fashion and
 ```
-now it has four words and it certainly cannot be a complete sentence, because statistically sentences don't end with 'and', LLM must continue. it checks the corpus again for tokens probability to pick next best option
+now it has four words and it certainly cannot be a complete sentence, because statistically sentences don't end with 'and', LLM must continue. it checks the corpus for tokens probability again and picks next best option

-after few more steps LLM finally finishes the sentence: `Rarity loves fashion `~~`and bend over`~~`be a drama queen`. at every step LLM reads ALL tokens including the newly generated ones. all together they influence the next picked token.
+after a few more steps LLM finally finishes the sentence: `Rarity loves fashion and`~~` bend over`~~`be a drama queen`. at every step LLM reads ALL tokens including the newly generated ones. all together they influence the next picked token.

-#### CoT prompt design
+#### COT-BASED PROMPT DESIGNS
 now think about it. if we are tasking LLM to do *the same thing* across multiple calls, then shouldn't we start observing and dissecting common question-answers patterns and reasoning steps in LLM? if LLM is tasked to continue current RP then most likely it will reason about *characters' motivations and their relationships*, agree? in that case can we just tell LLM via CoT to answer "*what is characters' motivation?*" and "*what is characters' relationships*"? yes, indeed we can!  [that's called](https://arxiv.org/abs/2210.03350) ==Self-Ask CoT== (*or self-circuit CoT*). with such CoT we firsthand **craft a specific set of questions** for LLM to ask before continuing with response itself.
-CoT will emulate thinking and reasoning with itself by following those questions or repeating that pattern to other tasks
+CoT will emulate thinking and reasoning by following those questions and repeating the pattern to other tasks
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199833791565414431/20240125_002154_SumatraPDF_20524.png)

-now another option. what if instead of giving LLM questions, we instead assign LLM to collaborate with itself? take a problem and and solve it step by step, **debating and reasoning with itself**, take situation from different angles and improve the answer via *self-critizing*? that's [an option too](https://arxiv.org/abs/2307.05300)! it is called ==Multiagent Self-Collaboration== (*or Multiagent CoT, or Train of Thought*)
+now another option. what if instead of giving LLM questions, we assign LLM to collaborate with itself? take a problem and solve it step by step, take situation **from different angles** and improve the answer via *self-critizing*? that's [an option too](https://arxiv.org/abs/2307.05300)! it is called ==Multiagent Self-Collaboration== (*or Multiagent CoT, or Train of Thought*)
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199852851506196480/20240125_020450_SumatraPDF_10028.png)

-a very based hands-on demonstration of that idea is [Big Niggas](https://www.chub.ai/characters/petrus4/de345010-dd38-4d69-916b-5e3101e568f8) - LLM takes role of *three street-wise homies* and reason with itself on given theme
+a very based hands-on demonstration of that idea is [Big Niggas](https://www.chub.ai/characters/petrus4/de345010-dd38-4d69-916b-5e3101e568f8) card - LLM takes role of *three street-wise homies* and reason with itself on given theme
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199871702251868260/big_niggas.png)

-another possible option. what if instead of self-reasoning with itself, LLM **re-reads its thoughts via separate call** and decides whether its reasoning was correct and effective; then depending on results will either move one step further, or move step back and try another approach? yes, [that's possible too](https://arxiv.org/abs/2305.10601) and is called ==Tree of Thoughts== (*or ToT*) the core idea behind ToT that **each step is a separate prompt**, which gives LLM ability to *reflect on the task and current steps* and see whether the problem is solved correctly
+another possible option. what if instead of self-reasoning with itself, LLM **re-reads its thoughts via separate call** and decides whether its reasoning was correct and effective; then will either move one step further, or if it was wrong will move back and try another approach? yes, [that's possible too](https://arxiv.org/abs/2305.10601) and is called ==Tree of Thoughts== (*or ToT*) the core idea behind ToT that **each step is a separate prompt**, which gives LLM ability to *reflect on the task and current steps* and see whether the problem is solved correctly
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199851737696178227/20240125_020027_SumatraPDF_12056.png)